 - Stir dressing into chicken and celery until everything is coated evenly.

 - Love lemon?
-Add some lemon zest to the dressing - it tastes great with the dill and adds a great fresh bright flavor to this chicken salad.
+Replace the cider vinegar with fresh lemon juice and add 2 teaspoons finely grated lemon zest to the dressing.
+It tastes great with the dill and adds a great fresh bright flavor to this chicken salad.